-Memory aids may be very useful in the early stages of Alzheimers disease and may allow a person with Alzheimers disease to remain independent longer.
+Memory aids may be very useful in the early stages of Alzheimer disease and may allow a person with Alzheimer disease to remain independent longer.
 Some examples include:

 You or your caregiver should notify your doctor of any major changes or deterioration of behavior or symptoms.
 Let your doctor know of any adverse effects of medications.

 Alzheimer's and dementia caregiver center.
 Alzheimer’s Association website.
 Available at: http://www.alz.org/care/overview.asp.
 Accessed October 2, 2017.

 12/5/2006 DynaMed Plus Systematic Literature Surveillance http://www.dynamed.com/topics/dmp~AN~T114193/Alzheimer-dementia: Mittelman MS, Haley WE, Clay OJ, Roth DL.
 Improving caregiver well-being delays nursing home placement of patients with Alzheimer disease.
 Neurology.
 2006;67(9):1592-1599.